Sinntax44/IG-Downloader-Non-Bulk/README.md

 # IG-Downloader
 Modified Bulk download Instagram stories

-This script will download stories of followed users posted in the past 24 hours.
+This script will download stories of a chosen user posted in the past 24 hours.
 A logged in Instagram account is required to use this.

 # Usage
     python3 main.py